Homework: How to Help

 - Set an example by working on something of your own during time set aside for homework.
 You might balance a checkbook or read a magazine or, even do some of your own homework.
 You may even want to talk about a problem out loud, so your child knows its okay to ask questions and work things through.
 The important thing is that your child knows that you are available for them and that you are setting an example of setting aside time for reading or studying too.

-- Ask them how it’s going.
+- Ask your child questions about his homework.
+Ask them how it’s going.
 Perhaps they could do a problem for you or describe what they’ve been reading.
 Then, when your child needs help, your goal should be to help them do it themselves.
 Suggest that they try a certain approach.
 Help them find information.
 Work on an example for them.
 Ask lots of questions.
 Don’t be afraid to say, "I don’t know."
 Remember: you’re a guide and a support to your child.

-- Assist your child in learning online.
+- Assist your child with technology.
 If you have access to a computer, work together so you know what they are doing.
 Or, ask the school if there are computer labs where children are supervised as they work online.
 Most libraries have computers you and your child can use together also.

 - If you can’t physically be available, you can still set aside a time and place and check on their homework when you get a chance.